gbirke/lebenplusplus/content/post/2022-08-25-nonviolent-agile-retrospectives.md

 * Try to replace the question "What didn't go so well?" with "What would I like to improve?"
-* I also like the framing with "Anchors" and "Engines" or "Stop/Start/More of/Less of".
+* I also like the framing with "Anchors" and "Engines", because it often results in the participants coming up with feelings and needs (see next sections).

 One good rule to express to the participants is to avoid referring to (or even blaming) other people, inviting to use "I-messages".